William Weston Patton: John Brown's Body

 For his soul is marching on.These themes were further refined two months later by Julia Ward Howe; her version came to be known as The Battle Hymn of the Republic.
 Where Patton only wrote "of the Christ we are to see", Howe testified that her eyes had already "seen the glory of the coming of the Lord".

 Academic career

 Patton graduated from New York University in 1839 and Union Theological Seminary in 1842.
 After taking charge of a Congregational church in Boston, Massachusetts for three years, he became a pastor of one in Hartford, Connecticut, in 1846, and in Chicago, Illinois, in 1857.
 He received the degree of D.D. from DePauw University, Indiana, in 1864, and that of LL.D. from New York University in 1882.

 From 1867-72, he was editor of The Advance in that city, and during 1874 he was lecturer on modern skepticism at Oberlin College (Ohio) and Chicago theological seminaries.
-From 1877-89 he was president of Howard University (Washington, D.C.), filling the chair of natural theology and evidences of Christianity in its theological department.
+From 1877-89 he was president of Howard University (Washington, D.C.).
+He filled the chair of natural theology and evidences of Christianity in its theological department.

+Family

+He married Sarah Jane Mott in 1843 and they had three children; after Sarah’s death, he married Mary Boardman Smith and they had six children.